Heasterian/Box86-64-on-SD845-mobian/docs/app specific guides/WINE AND PROTON.md

 If you didn't link wine binaries to /usr/local/bin/ , you need to point to wine binary with WINE environment variable.
 Also you need to use three more variables - BOX86_NOBANNER=1 BOX64_LOG=0 BOX64_NOBANNER=1 so you can run it with command like `WINE=~/wine/bin/wine BOX86_NOBANNER=1 BOX64_LOG=0 BOX64_NOBANNER=1 winetricks dxvk`

-Looks like freedreno reports only 10 MB of VRAM to Wine so you should set up more in Wine's registry if you use wined3d.
-It can be done with winetricks command like `WINE=~/wine/bin/wine BOX86_NOBANNER=1 BOX64_LOG=0 BOX64_NOBANNER=1 winetricks videomemorysize=2048`

 VK wrapping in box64 is really young so it can be unstable.

 If game or app don't want to start, enable Virtual Desktop in winecfg.
 It can help in many cases.